Pile-fermentation: The Catalyst that Creates Shou Puer

 Story by Hongkuan Huang, courtesy of Puer Magazine

-Pile-fermentation is a modern technique to enhance microbial activity that is the secret to producing Shou Puer.
+Pile-fermentation is a modern technique to enhance microbial activity, which is the secret to producing Shou Puer.

 The 45-day process involves moistening large stacks of sun-dried raw tea leaves.
-The leaves are piled high and carefully monitored to produce a dark composted tea that is pressed into cakes and sold in round bamboo containers.
+The leaves are piled high and carefully monitored to produce dark composted tea, which is pressed into cakes and sold in round bamboo containers.

-One common unit when purchasing puer cakes, often for collection rather than consumption, is known as a tong.
-One tong consist of seven cakes which are usually wrapped in bamboo leaves.
-One piece of puer cake is also known as a qī zǐ bǐng (七子餅, seven-liang cake), a term derived from its most common weight (357 grams).
+A tong is one common unit when purchasing puer cakes, often by collectors rather than for immediate consumption.
+One tong consists of seven cakes, usually wrapped in bamboo leaves.
+One piece of puer cake is also known as a qī zǐ bǐng (七子餅, seven-Liang cake), a term derived from its most common weight (357 grams).

 Making puer

 Tea processors begin the process by creating large-scale incubators for the microbes – a mix of Aspergillus niger bacteria and Blastobotrys adeninivorans – that impart the pleasant forest-floor flavor of Shou Puer.
-Each plays an important role in the conversion of tea polyphenols into bioactive compounds beneficial to health.
+Each plays an important role in converting tea polyphenols into bioactive compounds that are beneficial to health.
 Controlling moisture content is critical.
 The bacteria thrive when water content is 30% or less and prefer a slightly acidic pH value of 5 to 6.

-In the 1950s a few Hong Kong tea houses discovered that controlled fermentation, completed in as few as 45 days, removes the bitterness in green puer that previously required more than a decade to age.
-Maintaining very high humidity necessary for natural aging for prolonged periods was very costly and the results were unpredictable.
+In the 1950s, a few Hong Kong tea houses discovered that controlled fermentation, completed in as few as 45 days, removes the bitterness in green puer that previously required more than a decade to age.
+Maintaining the very high humidity necessary for natural aging for prolonged periods was very costly, and the results were unpredictable.
 The new process of spraying water on the tea in large fermentation rooms and frequent turning proved challenging from the onset but saved considerable space and time.

-In 1973, several Chinese experts were sent from Yunnan to Guangdong Province to study pile-fermentation and, within two years, had introduced several refinements that made it possible to produce Shou Puer on a mass scale.
-By the 1980s tea processors had refined these techniques to eliminate defects introduced during fermentation.
-Today the process is well known and relatively mature.
+In 1973, several Chinese experts were sent from Yunnan to Guangdong Province to study pile-fermentation.
+Within two years, they introduced several refinements that made it possible to produce Shou Puer on a mass scale.
+By the 1980s, tea processors had refined these techniques to eliminate defects introduced during fermentation.
+Today, the process is well-known and relatively mature.
 The introduction of pile-fermentation generated large profits as pent-up demand for these healthful teas soared.

 Precise preparations

 The entire surface of large warehouses must be prepped before fermentation.
 Tea processors start by covering the cement floor to a depth of one centimeter with broken leaves of Shou Puer and fannings (dust).
 Water is then sprayed liberally to soak the fannings.
-Every two to three days the processors will water the fannings until they no longer smell.
-By then the cement floor has turned charcoal black.
-The floor is rinsed and dried leaving a uniform layer of starter material on which the leaves are piled.
+Every two to three days, the processors water the fannings until they no longer smell.
+By then, the cement floor has turned charcoal black.
+The floor is rinsed and dried, leaving a uniform layer of starter material on which the leaves are piled.

-Throughout the process the tea leaves are turned to achieve consistent fermentation and prevent the formation of compressed blocks of tea.
+Throughout the process, the tea leaves are turned to achieve consistent fermentation and prevent the formation of compressed tea blocks.

 New way to pile ferment shou puer